 ICS provides support for A-Level students with their studies and university applications by organizing regular training sessions on the university application process, essay writing techniques and SAT preparation for students starting year 12 and first term of year 13.
 Every student, whether IGCSE or A-Level, participates in a number of co-curricular activities.

-To complete the Cambridge A-Level, students take the Cambridge AS and A-Level exam in three or four subjects at the end of year 13.
+To complete the Cambridge A-Level, students take the Cambridge A-Level exam in three or four subjects at the end of year 13.
 Predicted results are provided to college admissions officers with final results sent when available.
 In each subject, students may score from A* to E, with A* being the top score.